onkanat/lms_chat/README.md

 - Copy-to-clipboard functionality for any message

 ### User Experience
+- Conversation management system:
+  - Save and name conversations for later reference
+  - Organize conversations into folders
+  - Easily switch between different conversations
+  - Automatic tracking of unsaved changes
 - Streaming responses that appear in real-time as they're generated
 - Responsive design that works on desktop and mobile
 - Dark mode support
 - Message timestamps and token usage statistics
-- Save entire chat history as JSON for later reference
+- Export chat history as JSON
 - Clear chat functionality with a single click
 - Popup text editor for composing complex messages